-As the number of confirmed coronavirus cases continues to rise, more and more Americans have been ordered, urged, and asked by local leaders to stay home as much as possible to help limit the spread of COVID-19.
+As the number of confirmed coronavirus cases continues to rise, more and more Americans have been urged to stay home as much as possible to help limit the spread of COVID-19.
 Meanwhile, schools and nonessential businesses have closed and the federal government has advised against gathering in groups of 10 or more for an extended period of time.
-In light of the government's latest guidance regarding social distancing, all Walt Disney theme parks followed suit earlier this month, but how long will Disney parks be closed due to the ongoing outbreak?
+In light of the latest guidance regarding social distancing, all Walt Disney theme parks followed suit earlier this month, but how long will Disney parks be closed due to the ongoing outbreak?

-In a statement issued earlier in March, Walt Disney World said its theme parks and Disney owned-and-operated hotels are "closed through March 31."
+In a statement issued earlier in March, Walt Disney World said its theme parks and Disney owned-and-operated hotels would be "closed through March 31."
 A temporary closure notice was also issued for Disneyland Resort and Disney California Adventure Park in Anaheim, California.